alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-powershell.md

 $policyDefinition = New-AzPolicyDefinition $defn
 ```

+Once a policy is defined, it must also be applied.
+Replace {mg} with the management group you want to apply this policy to.
+If you want to apply it to a subscription, replace the `--management-group "/providers/Microsoft.Management/managementGroups/{mgName}` parameter with `--subscription "/subscriptions/{subId}"`.

 1. Assign the policy definition at a scope within your network managers scope for it to begin taking effect.